 SUPPORT OUR CAMPAIGN

-Tameika Isaac Devine for Mayor – With You, For You
+Tameika Isaac Devine for Mayor – An Independent Voice, Always Working for US.

 Our promise to Columbia residents is to take on our hardest challenges, and to center our efforts on the pursuit of racial, economic, and environmental justice.